dmort27/panphon/README.rst

 Data Files
 ----------

-This package also includes two data files.
+This package also includes one data file.
 The most important of these is ipa\_table.csv, a CSV table of IPA characters with definitions in terms of phonological features.
-It also includes some data from the `PHOIBLE <http://phoible.org/>`__ database which, it is hoped, will be useful in testing the database and model.

 IPA Character Database: ipa\_table.csv
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~